cryptlex/rest-api-response-format/README.md

 # rest-api-response-format
 REST API response format inspired by Google, Twitter, Amazon and some posts on internet.

-The swagger file for following sample responses is available at:
+The **swagger.yaml** file for following sample responses is available at:

 https://github.com/adnan-kamili/swagger-sample-template